 Amazon Prime comes with so many benefits, including free two-day shipping, streaming music, and of course a comprehensive library of free streaming movies and television.
 It’s so great, that if you haven’t yet you should try a Amazon Prime 30-Day Free Trial.
 But if you’re already on the Amazon Prime Train, let’s talk about one of the big benefits: free streaming exercise videos.

 In my frugal journey, I’ve always avoided a gym membership.
 I’m pretty lazy when it comes to exercise.
 Even though getting an affordable fitness tracker has helped me become more active, I am a lot less likely to exercise if I have to get dressed, leave the house, and workout with strangers.
 Yoga classes at a studio are also pretty pricey and not really in the budget right now for regular practice.
 Streaming yoga video is a great way to bridge the gap, allowing me to practice yoga regularly without spending extra money.
 My Prime membership has been a fantastic way to take advantage of some great streaming yoga videos to add variety to my routine and allow me to exercise in different ways.
+All I needed was to get some basic yoga equipment and then I was ready to go.

 For this post, I’m reviewing 10 of the best Yoga Videos on Amazon Prime.
 These are a variety of yoga workouts and routines that are perfect for home practice.
 These videos are presented in no particular order as they all meet different needs and experience levels.
 Note: Amazon Prime Video content can change on a monthly basis, but all of these videos were free at the time of publication.